hamza276/Goal-based-wealth-Management/README.md

-# Sector Allocation Portfolio Optimization
+# Goal Based Wealth Management

 This is a **Streamlit-based sector allocation tool** that enables users to determine optimal portfolio allocations across different market sectors.
 Using **historical stock data** from Yahoo Finance, the app organizes sectors into three distinct categories, each containing four sectors with tailored weights, to help align investment preferences with specific risk tolerances and investment durations.